- Medigap Plan C is a supplemental insurance coverage plan, but it’s not the same as Medicare Part C.

 What other comprehensive plans are available?

-There are a variety of Medigap plans, including Plan C and Plan F. If you can’t enroll in either of those because you weren’t Medicare-eligible before 2020, you have a couple of options for similar coverage.
+There are a variety of Medigap plans available, including Plan C and Plan F. If you can’t enroll in either of those because you weren’t Medicare-eligible before 2020, you have a couple of options for similar coverage.

 Popular choices include Plans D, G, and N. They all offer similar coverage to Plans C and F, with a few key differences: